Ajay-user/Streamlit-Wine-Data-Classification/readme.md

 - Go to Inference and make prediction about wine type using different ingredients values

-- On Inference page you can also how model make its decision
+- On Inference page you can also see how model make its decision